 - Reading material.

-In residential therapy, you will cook your own meals but you won’t need to bring any pots, pans, or coffeemakers; these will all be supplied in your apartment.
+In residential therapy, you will work on your life skills by preparing your own meals but you won’t need to bring any pots, pans, or coffeemakers; these will all be supplied in your apartment.

 Drugs, alcohol, or other controlled substances are not permitted on the grounds.

-- 7 a.m. – Wake up, take medication, eat breakfast, and get yourself ready for the day.
+- 7 a.m. – Wake up, take medication (as needed), eat breakfast, and get ready for the day.

 - 11 p.m. – Lights out.